Bring Your Own Bottle

 - Shelir Ebrahimi*, Assistant Professor, Department of Chemical Engineering; joined the working group and contributes to education opportunities of the initiative from her perspective as both an environmental engineer and as a part of the Engineering Experiential Learning office.

-- McMaster Okanagan Committee provided Special Projects Grand funding for Adrianna to continue her leadership in a staff position.
+- McMaster Okanagan Office of Health & Well-being provided the McMaster Okanagan Special Project Funding for Adrianna to continue her leadership in a staff position.

 - The ISWO Diversity Inclusion Award offered by Student Success provided additional funding for Adrianna to continue her role.